jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

   guide that runs on Kubernetes.
 Better for larger or dynamic user groups (50-10,000) or more complex compute/data needs.
-* [The Littlest JupyterHub](https://tljh.jupyter.org) is a lightweight JupyterHub that runs on a single VM in the cloud.
+* [The Littlest JupyterHub](https://tljh.jupyter.org) is a lightweight JupyterHub that runs on a single single machine (in the cloud or under your desk).
 Better for smaller usergroups (4-80) or more lightweight computational resources.

 ## Does JupyterHub run well in the cloud?